 Cherry Blossom Viewing in Kyotango

 One of Japan’s most famous symbols is the Sakura, or cherry blossom.
 When they bloom in spring people flock to parks to picnic under the flowers.
 They call this hanami (flower viewing), and it makes a great reason for a picnic with friends and family.

 Timing for the Best Blooms

 The full bloom usually happens about a week after the first blossoms and usually last for another week or so.
-This year in Kyotango, if the current predictions are accurate, we are looking at around April 6th for peak bloomage.
+This year in Kyotango, if the current predictions are accurate, we are looking at around April 1st for peak bloomage.
 Making the weekend of the 1st-2nd, or the 8th-9th if they are later, the best options for a weekend flower viewing visit to the countryside before heading back to the big cities.